majlando/learn-c/projects/project-06-strings/LEARNING.md

-project-06-strings
+## project-06-strings

 Goal
-- Show C strings, safe copying, and tokenization.
+- Safe string formatting, length checks, copying, and tokenization.

 What to learn
-- `snprintf`, `strlen`, and tokenization (`strtok`/`strtok_s`)
+- Use snprintf for bounded writes, strlen for lengths, and strtok vs strtok_s.

 Exercises
-- Write a reentrant tokenizer and test with long inputs.
+-+- Implement a reentrant tokenizer and test with long inputs.

 Note
 - Prefer bounded APIs to avoid buffer overflows.
+Exercises